XVimProject/XVim/INSTALL_Xcode8.md

    Then in a terminal,

-         $ codesigner -fv -s XcodeSigner /Applications/Xcode.app       (Replace the Xcode path if it is different)
+         $ codesigner -f -s XcodeSigner /Applications/Xcode.app       (Replace the Xcode path if it is different)

    This should take a while.